 From this, perhaps it is easy to see how A Moveable Feast could be considered a memoir writer’s resource.
 Personally, I found it one of Hemingway’s most enjoyable works.
 If you have not read it, I encourage you to do so for no other reason than pure enjoyment of good writing.

-truest sentence that you know.’
-So finally I would write one
+sentence that you know.’
+So finally I would write one true sentence,

 ~ Ernest Hemingway, A Moveable Feast